Features and Applicability of SigFit

 - If the license is obtained after disabling the firewall then the port used by the licensing system must be opened on all firewalls that block communication of lmgrd.exe and sigmadyn.exe located in the licensing installation folder on the server machine.
 Please see the installation instructions.

 Q: We would like to use a different TCP/IP port than the default value of 27001.
 How do we change the port?

 A: The port number may be changed to any open port by editing the license file.
-Changing the port number does not require reencryption so the customer may make this change themselves
+Changing the port number does not require reencryption so customers may make this change themselves.

 Usage of SigFit